Královka Arena

 Since 2014, it is home to women basketball team USK Praha and VŠ Praha.
 Basketball Nymburk also plays its major international matches in this arena.

 History

-This arena in Pod Královskou oborou street was built in 1965, by the Czech architect Cyril Mandel.
+The arena in Pod Královskou oborou street was built in 1965.
 The first reconstruction started in 1985 and ended five years later.
-Next reconstruction took place in 2004.
+Further reconstruction took place in 2004.
 In 2010, Prague bought this arena for 116 million Czech crowns.
 Since 2011, the hall is rented by company Sportovní areál Praha.
-Between 2011 and 2014, another reconstruction took place, at a cost of 240 million Czech crowns.
+Between 2011 and 2014, another reconstruction took place, at a cost of around 240 million Czech crowns.